 Angle Counterclockwise orientation will do the exact opposite orientation compared to clockwise orientation.

-- As we mentioned previously, you need to select the preferred cell and the text which you want to be oriented counterclockwise.
+- As we mentioned previously, you need to select the preferred cell and the text that you want to be oriented counterclockwise.

 - Now, Click the ‘Home’ tab and find out the Orientation in which you’ll get the ‘Angle Counterclockwise’ option.
 Click on it.